Prominent people at Uppsala University

 Twenty years ago, when Otto Cars began to spread awareness about the risks of antibiotic use, very few people showed any interest in the problem.
 Today, antibiotic resistance has come to be considered a growing public health problem in most parts of the world.
 In 2017, Cars was appointed as expert in the UN Interagency Coordination Group on Antimicrobial Resistance.
 Here in Uppsala, Otto Cars is a professor at the Department of Medical Sciences.

 Olle Johansson, enrolled in 1477

-Sweden's first documented student was Olle Johansson.
+Sweden’s first documented student was Olle Johansson.
 He was from Gotland and studied at Uppsala University.
-He enrolled at Uppsala University in 1477 and studied theology and philosophy.
+He enrolled at the University in 1477 and studied theology and philosophy.
 Olle Johansson left behind a historical treasure in the form of five years of lecture notes.

 Betty Pettersson (1838–1885)

-In early 1870s, women were not allowed to study at Swedish universities.
-Betty Pettersson, a young woman from Gotland, wrote to the king and asked for exemption.
-Her request was approved and she became Uppsala University's and Sweden's first female student.
+In the early 1870s, women were not allowed to study at Swedish universities.
+Betty Pettersson, a young woman from Gotland, wrote to the king and petitioned for an exemption.
+Her request was approved and she became Uppsala University’s and Sweden’s first female student.
 She enrolled in 1871.
 Two years later, the government granted women the right to study some subjects at the universities.
 After graduating, Betty Petterson broke new ground again, as she became the first female public school teacher in Sweden.

-Torgny Segerstedt was Sweden's first professor of sociology.
+Torgny Segerstedt was Sweden’s first professor of sociology.
 He was also vice-chancellor of Uppsala University between the eventful years of 1955 and 1978.
-During these 23 years, more students were enrolled than during the entire University's previous history (1477–1955).
-Uppsala University's administration building, Segerstedthuset, inaugurated in 2017, is named after Torgny Segerstedt.
+During these 23 years, more students were enrolled than during the University’s entire previous history (1477–1955).
+Uppsala University’s administration building, Segerstedthuset, inaugurated in 2017, is named after Torgny Segerstedt.